SemiCroustii/ubox-camera-ha/INSTALLATION.md

 ### Authentication Issues

 If you get authentication errors:
-1. Verify your Ubia portal credentials
+1. Verify your Ubox portal credentials
-2. Try logging into the Ubia portal website directly
+2. Try logging into the Ubox portal website directly
 3. Check if your account has camera access permissions

 ### No Sensors Created

 If the integration loads but no sensors appear:
-1. Check that your cameras are visible in the Ubia portal
+1. Check that your cameras are visible in the Ubox portal
 2. Enable debug logging (see README.md)
 3. Check the logs for API response details